dmitry-roschupkin/prisma-challenge/README.md

 time for this job).
 The regular expression work is localized, and will be easy to update/fix them if more perfect decisions will be found.

-- I haven't done any interactive interface, even for reading data from console command.
-But this is enough typical tasks, it can be done using `process.argv`, so I decided to spend time for other things, which I have found more important.
+- I have added just the most simple interactive interface, but this allows to test application with different files and queries without changing the code.
+Application parameters have to be passed without names and in the strict order from console, and I didn't check `process.argv[2]` for `--`.
+I haven't done more user-friendly interface, I decided to spend time for other things, which I have found more important.
 Time was limited +/-, but it's possible to add this in the next iteration...

 - Any interactive help or other commands with using arguments (like `--help`, `--version` etc.) weren't done, also because of time limits.